lucarossi9/in-context-learning/README.md

-This repository contains the code for our report.
+This repository contains the code for the experiments of the "in-context learning regression" project.

 ![](setting.jpg)